zapSNH/zapsCoolPhotonTheme/README.md

 ____

-### Using Git :octocat:
+### Git :octocat:
 <!-- yes i know that the github != git just shut up -->
-Recommended for tech-savvy people.
+Recommended for people who know what they're doing.

-Can be installed on all editions of Firefox.
+Installable on all editions of Firefox.
 Configuration is handled in `about:config`.
 There is no auto-updating (unless you make a script for that) but you can quickly update using `git pull` in your terminal.

 Open `about:config` and set the same prefs in the [Manual](#manually-) installation.